mwrichmond/mdb-gcp-agentic-ai-workshop/lab-2b/LAB-2B.md

 ## Lab 2B instructions

-### Create a custom Python wrapper function to call native Google Search
+### Create a Python wrapper function to call native Google Search

 <h4>1.&emsp;If you are not already there, navigate to the <i>basic_agent</i> directory</h4>